-To state the obvious, investing in top-notch training can help retailer’s personalize customers’ experience and use their space to the max, in order to create the kind of in-store escapade and subsequently, customer satisfaction that is unmatched by the D2C models.
+To state the obvious, investing in top-notch training in Retail can help retailers personalize customers’ experience and use their space to the max, in order to create the kind of in-store escapade and subsequently, customer satisfaction that is unmatched by the D2C models.

 walking through a retail store’s door is a high-potential purchaser just waiting to be converted.
-All it takes is a skillful salesperson and obviously the right mattress to seal the deal.
-In the mattress industry, customers place much confidence onto the words of the retailer.
+All it takes is a skilful salesperson and obviously the right mattress to seal the deal.
+In the mattress industry, customers place much confidence in the words of the retailer.
 They open up to the dealer about their sleeping needs and other requirements with complete honesty.
-Through this they hope to leverage the retailer’s knowledge of mattresses as well as sleep, and trust him to sincerely facilitate in choosing the right one.
+Through this, they hope to leverage the retailer’s knowledge of mattresses as well as sleep and trust him to sincerely facilitate in choosing the right one.

 General awareness regarding sleep science coupled with personal awareness of one’s own sleep needs can help customers make the right choice when mattress shopping.
-But obviously the onus of helping customers realize the importance of sleep falls largely upon retailers, and luckily, to their much advantage.
+But obviously, the onus of helping customers realize the importance of sleep falls largely upon retailers, and luckily, to their advantage.

 Only well-trained retailers who understand sleep science and are aware of the “importance of sleep” can sell it.
 They can thus do an excellent job of making the customer more aware and in doing so, also nudging the customer into choosing the right mattress.
 A more aware customer is also one who is more willing to loosen up their budget for the sake of their wellness.

 Once home, the customer’s quiet and peaceful sleep on their new mattress at night translates to loud word-of-mouth advertising for you in the morning.
-Hence, training to understand the importance of sleep helps the retailer sell the same.
+Hence, training in retail is to understand the importance of sleep helps the retailer sell the same.

 ISPF again steps in to aid the retailer in this pursuit.
 In association with HGH India, they have initiated an exciting project called World of Sleep 2022.
-It aims to showcase latest global as well as Indian innovations, trends, and products in regard with sleep, thereupon equipping retailers with all the knowledge needed to sell sleep.
+It aims to showcase the latest global as well as Indian innovations, trends, and products in regard to sleep, there upon equipping retailers with all the knowledge needed to sell sleep.

-while creating a trustful customerretailer relation can be developed with effective training.
-The element of retail styling also plays a big part and again, with the right training and dedicated time can be mastered to become a valuable asset.
+while creating a trustful customerretailer relation can be developed with effective training in retail.
+The element of retail styling also plays a big part and again, with the right retail training and dedicated time can be mastered to become a valuable asset.

 || RETAILER’S FOREVER ALLY: ISPF